 Section 93.118(d)(2) indicates that the regional emissions analysis may be performed for any years in the time frame of the transportation plan provided they are not more than ten years apart and provided the analysis is performed for the attainment year (if it is in the time frame of the transportation plan) and the last year of the plan's forecast period.
 Emissions in years for which consistency with motor vehicle emissions budgets must be demonstrated, as required in paragraph (b) of this section (i.e., each budget year), may be determined by interpolating between the years for which the regional emissions analysis is performed.
-Table 1-8 below provides a summary of conformity analysis years that apply to this conformity analysis.
-Table 1-9 summarizes conformity analysis years for the "upcoming budget test".
+Table 1-7 below provides a summary of conformity analysis years that apply to this conformity analysis.